-- (1) boilers used by electric utilities to generate electricity; and - (2) boilers and process heaters with a rated heat input capacity greater than 40 million Btu per hour that are used in petroleum refineries; and - (3) sulfur plant reaction boilers-; and - (4) any RECLAIM or former RECLAIM facility that is in an industry-specific category defined in Rule 1100 Implementation Schedule for NOx Facilities. - (b) Definitions - (1) ADSORPTION CHILLER UNIT means any natural gas fired unit that captures and uses waste heat to provide cold water for air conditioning and other process requirements. - (2) ANNUAL CAPACITY FACTOR means the ratio of the amount of fuel burned by a unit in a calendar year to the amount of fuel it could have burned if it had operated at the rated heat input capacity for 100 percent of the time during the calendar year. - (3) ANNUAL HEAT INPUT means the actual amount of heat released by fuels burned in a unit during a calendar year. - (4) ATMOSPHERIC UNIT means any natural gas fired unit with a heat input less than or equal to 10 million Btu per hour with a non-sealed combustion chamber in which natural draft is used to exhaust combustion gases. - (5) BOILER or STEAM GENERATOR means any combustion equipment fired with liquid and/or gaseous (including landfill and digester gas) and/or solid fossil fuel and used to produce steam or to heat water and that is not used exclusively to produce electricity for sale.
+- (b) Definitions - (1) ADSORPTION CHILLER UNIT means any natural gas fired unit that captures and uses waste heat to provide cold water for air conditioning and other process requirements. - (2) ANNUAL CAPACITY FACTOR means the ratio of the amount of fuel burned by a unit in a calendar year to the amount of fuel it could have burned if it had operated at the rated heat input capacity for 100 percent of the time during the calendar year. - (3) ANNUAL HEAT INPUT means the actual amount of heat released by fuels burned in a unit during a calendar year. - (4) ATMOSPHERIC UNIT means any natural gas fired unit with a heat input less than or equal to 10 million Btu per hour with a non-sealed combustion chamber in which natural draft is used to exhaust combustion gases. - (5) BOILER or STEAM GENERATOR means any combustion equipment fired with liquid and/or gaseous (including landfill and digester gas) and/or solid fossil fuel and used to produce steam or to heat water and that is not used exclusively to produce electricity for sale.
 Boiler or Steam Generator does not include any open heated tank, adsorption chiller unit, or waste heat recovery boiler that is used to recover sensible heat from the exhaust of a combustion turbine or any unfired waste heat recovery boiler that is used to recover sensible heat from the exhaust of any combustion equipment.

-- (6) BTU means British thermal unit. - (7) COMMERCIAL OPERATION means any office building, lodging place, or similar location designed for tenancy by one or more business entities or residential occupants. - (8) FORMER RECLAIM FACILITY means a facility that was in the Regional Clean Air Incentives Market, as established in Regulation XX, that has received a final determination notification, and is no longer in the RECLAIM program. - (9) GROUP I UNIT means any unit burning natural gas with a rated heat input greater than or equal to 75 million Btu per hour, excluding thermal fluid heaters. - (910) GROUP II UNIT means any unit burning gaseous fuels, excluding digester and landfill gases, with a rated heat input less than 75 million Btu per hour down to and including 20 million Btu per hour, excluding thermal fluid heaters. - (1011) GROUP III UNIT means any unit burning gaseous fuels, excluding digester and landfill gases, and thermal fluid heaters with a rated heat input less than 20 million Btu per hour down to and including 5 million Btu per hour, and all units operated at schools and universities greater than or equal to 5 million Btu per hour. - (1112) HEALTH FACILITY has the same meaning as defined in Section 1250 of the California Health and Safety Code. - (1213) HEAT INPUT means the chemical heat released due to fuel combustion in a unit, using the higher heating value of the fuel.
-This does not include the sensible heat of incoming combustion air. - (1314) INDUSTRIAL OPERATION means any entity engaged in the production and/or provision of chemicals, foods, textiles, fabricated metal products, real estate, personal services or other kindred or allied products or services.
+- (6) BTU means British thermal unit or units. - (7) COMMERCIAL OPERATION means any office building, lodging place, or similar location designed for tenancy by one or more business entities or residential occupants. - (8) FIRE-TUBE BOILER means any BOILER that passes hot gases from a fire box through one or more tubes running through a sealed container of water.
+The heat of the gases is transferred through the walls of the tubes by thermal conduction, heating the water and ultimately creating steam. - (9) FORMER RECLAIM FACILITY means a facility that was in the Regional Clean Air Incentives Market, as established in Regulation XX, that has received a final determination notification, and is no longer in the RECLAIM program. - (810) GROUP I UNIT means any unit burning natural gas with a rated heat input greater than or equal to 75 million Btu per hour, excluding thermal fluid heaters. - (911) GROUP II UNIT means any unit burning gaseous fuels, excluding digester and landfill gases, with a rated heat input less than 75 million Btu per hour down to and including 20 million Btu per hour, excluding thermal fluid heaters. - (1012) GROUP III UNIT means any unit burning gaseous fuels, excluding digester and landfill gases, and thermal fluid heaters with a rated heat input less than 20 million Btu per hour down to and including 5 million Btu per hour, and all units operated at schools and universities greater than or equal to 5 million Btu per hour, excluding atmospheric units and thermal fluid heaters. - (H13) HEALTH FACILITY has the same meaning as defined in Section 1250 of the California Health and Safety Code. - (1214) HEAT INPUT means the chemical heat released due to fuel combustion in a unit, using the higher heating value of the fuel.
+This does not include the sensible heat of incoming combustion air. - (1315) INDUSTRIAL OPERATION means any entity engaged in the production and/or provision of chemicals, foods, textiles, fabricated metal products, real estate, personal services or other kindred or allied products or services.